ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.03-retrieval-with-bm25/problem/readme.md

 const topSearchResults = TODO;
 ```

+When implementing this:

-- Use the `searchEmails` function from `bm25.ts` with your generated keywords
+- Use the `searchEmails()` function from `bm25.ts` with your generated keywords
-- Filter the search results to get the top X number of emails (suggested: top 10).
-Use the `slice` method to get the top X number of emails.
+- Filter the results to get the top X number of emails (suggested: top 10) using the [`slice()`](/PLACEHOLDER/array-slice) method
-- Consider filtering out results with low relevance scores (e.g., score greater than 0)
+- Optionally filter out results with low relevance scores (scores greater than 0)
-- Optionally, log the top search results to see which emails were retrieved
+- Optionally log the top search results to see which emails were retrieved

-### Testing Your Implementation
+### Test Your Implementation

-- [ ] Test your implementation
-  - Run the exercise with `pnpm run dev` and open the local dev server at `localhost:3000`
+- [ ] Run the exercise with `pnpm run dev` and open the local dev server at `localhost:3000`

-  - Ask the pre-populated question "What did David say about the mortgage application?"
+- [ ] Test with the pre-populated question

+The app comes with a default question already filled in: "What did David say about the mortgage application?"

-  - Observe the generated keywords in your terminal
+- [ ] Observe the generated keywords in your terminal

+Check that meaningful keywords were extracted from the question.

+- [ ] Verify email injection into the message history

-  - Check that the email snippets are being injected into the message history
+Check that email snippets are being added to the conversation before the [LLM](/PLACEHOLDER/llm-basics) sees them.

-  - Verify that the LLM is answering based on the retrieved emails
+- [ ] Confirm the LLM is answering based on retrieved emails

+The answer should reference specific information from the emails that were found.

+- [ ] Verify source citation

-  - Confirm that the LLM is citing its sources using the email subject in markdown format
+The [LLM](/PLACEHOLDER/llm-basics) should cite its sources using email subject lines in [markdown format](/PLACEHOLDER/markdown-syntax).